adaltas/node-shell/doc/usage/tutorial.md

   'default-opt': 42 }
 ```

-We have considered using `options` without calling `commands`.
+We have considered using `options` without defining a `commands`.
+In such case, they apply to the overall application.
 Although, any option can be corresponded with a specific command.

 ## Configuring commands

-When you build an application with non-trivial functionality that provides more than one operation, you associate operations with commands.
-The Node.js Parameters allows you to flexibly configure `commands`, like building multiple levels of hierarchy or assigning own `options`.
+When you build an application with non-trivial functionaliies that provides more than one operation, you associate operations with commands.
+The Node.js Parameters allows you to flexibly configure `commands`, like building multiple levels of hierarchy and assigning their own `options` and `main` properties.

 Let's consider the power of the Parameters capability on an example of configuring an application for logging strings into a file.
 We define our application performs the following operations:

+- `append`
-- appending strings of information into the end of the file
+  Add strings of information into the end of a log file
+- `view`
-- viewing the log file
+  Display the content of the log file

 And as well, we must specify in which file the logged information should be stored.

 Create the javascript file with the name "log.js" and paste following: